sweetsmint/Composition_Java/README.md

 If you're not comfy running the script or it doesn't work for whatever reasons you can [check it out](https://github.com/nickjj/docker-rails-example/blob/main/bin/rename-project) and perform the actions manually.
-It's
+It's mostly running a find / replace across files and then renaming a few directories and files.

+#### Start and setup the project:

+This w